chorus-ai/chorus-extract-upload/README.md

 ### Installation

 The `chorus-upload` tool is a Python package.
 The package can be installed using pip.
 The package requires Python 3.7 or later.
 A virtual environment (venv or conda) is strongly recommended.
-Either Python 3.10 or 3.12 works but the next version will use 3.12.
+To install conda, please follow the [Conda Installation Instructions](https://docs.anaconda.com/miniconda/install/#quick-command-line-install)

+> **NOTE** Python 3.12 is now required.

 1. Create and configure a conda environment:
 ```
-conda create --name chorus python=3.10.14
+conda create --name chorus python=3.12

 conda activate chorus